eliazz95/JumpingGame/README.md

 So this is my first ever made pygame were I tried to replicate the dinosaur game that is in the chrome browser.
 I think I made a fairly good job!
 However, the enemy spawning could be improved as well as a couple of other things.
 But as a first game I should be satisfied as this point.

+I started following a tutorial on youtube on how to make a pygame.
+Of course, I tweeked the making to my liking so it would be more of a challenge than to just copy everything from the tutorial.
+The youtube channel is called Tech with Tim and you can click the [link](https://www.youtube.com/watch?v=i6xMBig-pP4&list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5) for the tutorial.

 Perhaps I will make a second iteration of the game and improve some stuff.

 ## Instructions